longshotlabs/simpl-schema/README.md

 You may have the need to (re)validate certain keys while leaving any errors for other keys unchanged.
 For example, if you have several errors on a form and you want to revalidate only the invalid field the user is currently typing in.
 For this situation, call `myContext.validate` with the `keys` option set to an array of keys that should be validated.

 This method returns `true` only if all the specified schema keys and their descendent keys are valid according to the schema.
 Otherwise it returns `false`.

+### Validating Multiple Objects in an Array

+As a convenience, you may pass an array of objects to the `validate` function and SimpleSchema will validate them all.
+The first error found will cause the whole array to be considered invalid.
+The array itself is not validated, so validation will pass if it is empty and field names will not begin with `$`.

 ### Validation Options